• Welcome To Texas Travel Talk – About Us

 East Texas

-Located in the Piney Woods of Texas, you will enjoy shaded trails, towering trees, and plenty of wildlife.
+Another excellent East Texas hiking trail in the Piney Woods of Texas.
+You will enjoy shaded trails, towering trees, and plenty of wildlife.
 If exploring nature isn’t enough for the little ones, have them find the geocaching that’s hidden around the park.
-Other outdoor things to do at Tyler State Park are boating, fishing, swimming in the lake, and mountain bike.
+Other outdoor activities at Tyler State Park include boating, fishing, swimming in the lake, and mountain biking.
 Bring a picnic to enjoy after a long day of hiking.

 10. Dinosaur Valley State Park

-Hike along the Paluxy River (Glen Rose, TX) in search of dinosaur footprints!
+Hike along the Paluxy River (Glen Rose, TX) for dinosaur footprints!
 Be sure to pick up a map with all the dinosaur tracks at the entrance.
 After hiking, cool off in the Blue Hole swimming area.
-One of the best day hikes in Texas and my favorite state park to take my kid.
-Read about it here – Things to do at Dinosaur Valley State Park.
+It is one of the best day hikes in North Texas and my favorite state park to take my kid.

 PIN IT!